RafeAthar/Predicting-Priority-for-IT-Incident-Resolution/README.md

 Using this data, we would like to predict priority class for new upcoming incidents based on data related to this incident.
 Attach the results of prediction."

+'train.csv' contains the features along with assigned priority.
+'test.csv' contains cases to which priority has to be assigned.
+'Shaikh_Rafe_Prediciton.ipynb' contains code for EDA and prediction.
+'Shaikh_Rafe_Submission.csv' contains predicted/assigned priorities to cases given in test.csv.